LoneN3rd/Introduction-to-Regression/README.md

 one of Megaline's newer plans: Smart or Ultra.

-You have access to behavior data about subscribers who have already switched to the new plans (from the project for the Statistical Data Analysis course).
+You have access to behavior data about subscribers who have already switched to the new plans.
 For this classification task, you need to develop a model that will pick the right plan.

 Develop a model with the highest possible accuracy.
-In this project, the threshold for accuracy is 0.75.
+The threshold for accuracy is 0.75.

 ### Dataset